-This is a transcript of the Family Travel Forum – New Media Travel Tweetchat held April 6, 2011 between 1pm – 2pm ET using #FTFchat.
+Learn from Twitter Tips that came out of a Family Travel Forum – New Media Travel Tweetchat.
 It has been edited for clarity.
 Please follow all our chat participants — really smart travelers with lots of share.
-And don't forget to join us by putting #FTFchat into your Twitter browser each Wednesday afternoon, 1pm ET.
+And don’t forget to join us by putting #FTFchat into your Twitter browser each Wednesday afternoon, 1pm ET.
 Love to hear your thoughts.

 In this Tweet Chat we discussed the role of money in trip planning.
 We started off with a discussion on where to start your search for budget-friendly family vacations.
 The chat soon focused on where to stay and what motivates travel decisions.